$G$-constellations and the maximal resolution of a quotient surface singularity: Introduction

 between the derived categories.
 According to the DK hypothesis \cite{Kawamata_DMC}, the inclusion of derived categories should be related with inequalities of canonical divisors.
-Then it is natural to conjecture that $Y$ is isomorphic to $\scM_\theta$ for some $\theta$ if and only if $Y$ is between the minimal and the maximal resolutions (see Conjecture \ref{conjecture:main}), where the maximal resolution means the unique maximal one satisfying the inequality as in \cite{Kollar-SB}.
-The main result of this paper is the following. \begin{theorem}[=Theorem \ref{thm:small}] Let $G \subset \GL(2, \bC)$ be a finite small subgroup and let $X=\bC^2/G$ be the quotient singularity.
+Then it is natural to ask if the following is true: $Y$ is isomorphic to $\scM_\theta$ for some $\theta$ if and only if $Y$ is between the minimal and the maximal resolutions (see Conjecture \ref{conjecture:main}), where the maximal resolution means the unique maximal one satisfying the inequality as in \cite{Kollar-SB}.
+The main result of this paper is the following.
+Recall that $G$ is said to be small if it contains no pseudo reflection. \begin{theorem}[=Theorem \ref{thm:small}] Let $G \subset \GL(2, \bC)$ be a finite small subgroup and let $X=\bC^2/G$ be the quotient singularity.
 Then a resolution of singularities $Y \to X$ is isomorphic to $\scM_\theta$ for some $\theta$ if and only if $Y$ is dominated by the maximal resolution. \end{theorem} Conjecture \ref{conjecture:main} is a conjecture for general (not necessarily small) finite subgroups where the maximal resolution is defined for the pair of the quotient variety $\bC^2/G$ and the associated boundary divisor.
-The ``only if'' part of the conjecture is proved in Proposition \ref{prop:only_if} by using the embedding of $G$ into $\SL(3, \bC)$ and the fact that the moduli space of $G$-constellations for $G\subset \SL(3)$ is a crepant resolution of $\bC^3/G$.
+The ``only if'' part of the conjecture is proved in Proposition \ref{prop:only_if} by using the embedding of $G$ into $\SL(3, \bC)$ and the fact that the moduli space of $G$-constellations for $G\subset \SL(3, \bC)$ is a crepant resolution of $\bC^3/G$.
 We can show that the conjecture is true if $G$ is abelian (Theorem \ref{thm:abelian}) by using the result of \cite{craw-ishii}.
 The idea in the non-abelian case of Theorem \ref{thm:main} is to use iterated construction of moduli spaces as in \cite{Ishii-Ito-Nolla} and reduce the problem to the abelian group case.
 Namely, let $N$ be the cyclic group generated by $-I$, which is a normal subgroup of every non-abelian finite small subgroup.
 We consider $G/N$-constellations on the moduli space of $N$-constellations in \S \ref{sec:iterated}.
 In order to do such iterated constructions, we define $G$-constellations on a general variety and consider their stability parameters in \S \ref{sec:variety}.
 A key to the proof of Theorem \ref{thm:main} is the description of the space of stability parameters for $G/N$-constellations on the moduli space of $N$-constellations, which is done in \S \ref{subsec:key}.
 The proof of Theorem \ref{thm:main} is completed in \S \ref{subsec:main}.